 Introduction

-Some LWM2M Applications may require extended data storage capacity over what is available with existing LWM2M Object Instances.
-This storage capacity extension can be used to manage information from a device that is closely related to a LWM2M Client even if this information is not directly used by the LWM2M Client itself (e.g. the identity of a Host Device having an embedded module containing a LWM2M Client).
+Some LwM2M Applications may require extended data storage capacity over what is available with existing LwM2M Object Instances.
+This storage capacity extension can be used to manage information from a device that is closely related to a LwM2M Client even if this information is not directly used by the LwM2M Client itself (e.g. the identity of a Host Device having an embedded module containing a LwM2M Client).

 Moreover, these extended data may be associated with specific constraints.
 For example, some data could be used to univocally identify a person or a device; in that case appropriate authentication services MUST be proposed to fulfil that need.

-The Portfolio Object specification defines a mechanism for extending the data storage capability of other Object Instances in the LWM2M system, as well as the services which may be used to authenticate and to protect privacy of data contained in those extensions.
+The Portfolio Object specification defines a mechanism for extending the data storage capability of other Object Instances in the LwM2M system, as well as the services which may be used to authenticate and to protect privacy of data contained in those extensions.
 In addition, a data encryption service is also defined.

 Portfolio Object Functionality

-The Portfolio Object offers the possibility to extend the data storage capability of another LWM2M Object instance by attaching one of the Portfolio Object Instances to the set of resources of the original LWM2M Object Instance.
+The Portfolio Object offers the possibility to extend the data storage capability of another LwM2M Object instance by attaching one of the Portfolio Object Instances to the set of resources of the original LwM2M Object Instance.

 Moreover, a second capability of the Portfolio Object is to provide security services for applications associated with this data extension.
 These services can be used to authenticate identities and to encrypt data.